List of liberal arts colleges in the United States

 This is a list of liberal arts colleges in the United States.
-Liberal arts colleges in the United States are usually four-year colleges which lead students to a bachelor's degree; some, such as Augsburg University and Point Loma Nazarene University, lead students to obtaining a master's or doctoral degree.
+Liberal arts colleges in the United States are usually four-year colleges that lead students to a bachelor's degree.

-These schools are American institutions of higher education which have traditionally emphasized interactive instruction (although research is still a component of these institutions).
+These schools are American institutions of higher education, which have traditionally emphasized interactive instruction (although research is still a component of these institutions).
 They are known for being residential and for having smaller enrollment, class size, and student-teacher-ratios than universities.
 These colleges also encourage a high level of teacher-student interaction at the center of which are classes taught by full-time faculty, rather than graduate student teaching assistants who often teach classes at large research-oriented universities.
 The colleges may be coeducational or single-sex, private or public, and either secular or affiliated with a religious body.
 Some are historically black colleges.
 Some offer experimental curricula.